“My little children, for whom I labor in birth again until Christ is formed in you…”

 “You therefore, beloved, since you know this beforehand, beware lest you also fall from your own steadfastness, being led away with the error of the wicked; but grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To Him be the glory both now and forever.
 Amen” (2 Peter 3:17-18 )

-The exercise of faith orients our heart to Christ.
+The exercise of faith orients our hearts to Christ.
 Christ’s character develops in us as we trust in His person and work.